joshyorko/orchestrator_rpa/README.md

 * Pulse system for monitoring robot activity.
 * Utilization of Celery for automatic task assignment and finding available robots.
 * Integration with Django REST Framework for the API.
+* **NEW**: Integration with Robocorp RCC for executing robot tasks directly from the orchestrator.

+## Robocorp Integration

+This project now includes integration with [Robocorp RCC](https://robocorp.com/docs/rcc/overview) to run robots directly.
+See [ROBOCORP_INTEGRATION.md](ROBOCORP_INTEGRATION.md) for more details on:

+- How the integration works
+- Directory structure for robot workspaces
+- RCC commands used
+- Robot initialization and execution flow

 ## Configuration and Requirements